 Emergency postnatal care is an open term for parents who were not prepared to have a postnatal doula (so have not booked in advance) that can be for a number of different and ever evolving factors.
 Whether you didn't know you were pregnant and now have to enter the world of parenting for the first time or again unprepared, whether your baby came early, you are experiencing birthing or new parenting trauma, you have a mistrust of state support, you don't have community support or you have no financial support.

-Emergency support can come from self-referral or being referred from one of the many local organisations I work with through Body Of Wata and my other community care projects.
+Emergency support can come from self-referral or being referred from one of the many local organisations I work with and my other community care projects.

-I can only offer emergency postnatal care to people who fit the criteria listed above.
+I can only offer emergency postnatal care to people who would otherwise be unable to access doula support.